Termite bites are not a common concern for humans. Sometimes when they are disturbed, they attack humans & bite them.

 Be Aware of Termite Bites..!!!!

-Termite bites are the act where individuals belonging to termite species inflict pain by biting an individual.
+Termite bites are where individuals from termite species inflict pain by biting an individual.
 Termites use their mandibles to bite humans, resulting in small lacerations on one’s skin.
 These lacerations may or may not be painful and should heal within a day.

 What are Bed Termite Bites?

 This is a type of termite bite that occurs in bed.
 This usually happens when individuals are asleep and unaware of the termite infestation in their house.
-Because they cannot detect the location of the termites, this results in them getting bitten multiple times on different areas of their body.
+Because they cannot detect the termites’ location, they get bitten multiple times on different body areas.

 Can Termites Bite Humans?
 If Yes, Then Why?